jomjol/AI-on-the-edge-device/param-docs/README.md

 During a Github action build, those parameter pages will be used to generate the tooltips in the web interface.
 And they also are used to build the [Online Documentation](https://jomjol.github.io/AI-on-the-edge-device-docs/Parameters).

+If you create or rename a parameter, make sure to also update its description page!

 ## Template Generator
 The script `generate-template-param-doc-pages.py` should be run whenever a new parameter gets added to the config file.
 It then checks if there is already a page for each of the parameters.